-Defendant uses its own spy pixel to track when customers open their 36. emails, as pictured in the example below.
-That tracker records the email address, the subject of the email, when the email is opened and read, the recipient's location, how long the recipient spends reading an email, whether it is forwarded, whether it is printed, and what kind of email server the recipient uses, among other sensitive information:
+36. Defendant uses spy pixels to track when customers open their emails, as pictured in the example below.
+That tracker records the email address, the subject of the email, when the email is opened and read, the recipient's location, how long the recipient spends reading an email, whether it is forwarded, whether it is printed, and what kind of email server the recipient uses, among other sensitive